New Orleans Saints vs. Atlanta Falcons NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Against the spread, New Orleans is 8-8-0 this year.

-- The Saints have been favored by 3.5 points or more five times this season and have covered the spread in two of them.
+- The Saints have covered the spread twice this season when favored by 3.5 points or more (in five chances).

-- New Orleans' games this year have gone over the point total six times in 16 opportunities (37.5%).
+- New Orleans has eclipsed the over/under in 37.5% of its opportunities this year (six times over 16 games with a set point total).

-- New Orleans is 2-3 against the spread and 1-4 overall when the team churns out over 364.1 yards.
+- New Orleans is 2-3 against the spread and 1-4 overall when the team piles up over 364.1 yards.

-- This year, the Saints have 18 turnovers, two fewer than the Falcons have takeaways (20).

 - Click over to SISportsbook and find the latest spread, moneyline and total for New Orleans' matchup with the Falcons.